pipewrk/geekist.co/cm4thl7m8000009jr6ptjbd3g.md

 The `http` block is where global defaults are declared.
 Things like compression and which Nginx modules to load are defined here.
 As you’ll see, this file can get very verbose, very quickly.

-Fortunately, Nginx includes an `include` directive, which allows you to modularise configurations by including other files or folders.
+Fortunately, Nginx includes an `include` directive, which allows you to modularize configurations by including other files or folders.

 In almost every default Nginx configuration, you’ll see something like this near the end of the `http` block: